-The Cardboard Cathedral may be a recently built infrastructure, but it has drawn flocks of tourists in Hereford Street.
+The Cardboard Cathedral may be a recently built infrastructure, but it has drawn flocks of tourists to Hereford Street.

-As its name suggests, the Cathedral is made from cardboard tubes, timber, and steel.
+As its name suggests, it is made from cardboard tubes, timber, and steel.

-This A-frame structure was designed by prominent Japanese architect Shigeru Ban, known for his creative utilization of recyclable cardboard tubes used to create shelters for disaster victims.
+This A-frame structure was designed by prominent Japanese architect Shigeru Ban, known for his creative utilization of recyclable cardboard tubes to create disaster victims' shelters.

-This beacon of hope was constructed in 2013 as a temporary replacement for the earthquake-damaged Christ Church Cathedral.
+A beacon of hope, the Cardboard Cathedral was constructed in 2013 as a temporary replacement for the earthquake-damaged Christ Church Cathedral.

-As the only open-range zoo in New Zealand, Orana Wildlife Park is spread across 80 acres.
+The only open-range zoo in New Zealand, Orana Wildlife Park spreads across 80 acres.

 In this zoo, humans or visitors are caged instead of the other way around.

-Through the caged vehicles, you can hand-feed the giraffes, lions, and rhinos.
+You can hand-feed the giraffes, lions, and rhinos through caged vehicles.

-This is also where you’ll meet New Zealand's one and only gorillas.
+This is also where you'll meet New Zealand's only gorillas.

-Animals featured in this park came from different parts of the world, so you’ll always find some animals you’ve never seen before.
+Animals featured in this park come from different parts of the world, so you'll always find some animals you've never seen before.

-After feeding the animals, you can also feed your starved appetite at its café and buy souvenir items from its wonderful wildlife gift shop.
+After feeding the animals, you can whet your own appetites at the on-site cafe and buy souvenir items from the wonderful wildlife gift shop.

 Appreciate Christchurch's Resilience in Quake City

-Quake City is a museum that seeks to provide tourists a better understanding of how Christchurch and its residents were affected by – and dealt with – the earthquakes.
+Quake City is a museum that seeks to provide tourists with a better understanding of how Christchurch and its residents were affected by—and dealt with—the earthquakes.